Project-Oriented Physics Lab for Undergraduate Students

 What does that mean?

-An introductory event will be held on Monday, 4th of December at 6pm (location to be determined!).
+An introductory event will be held on Monday, 4th of December at 6pm in HCI J4.
 We will send out a mail to all students of P1 in the second half of November.
+The slides of the event are linked here.

 Registration for P+ in FS 2024

-If you are interested in participating in P+ instead of P2 in the spring semester 2024, please send a mail.
+If you are interested in participating in P+ instead of P2 in the spring semester 2024, please send a .
 Ideally, you apply already in a team of 2, because we will raffle groups of 2 if there are more applications than available places in P+.
 Registration deadline is Friday, 15th of Dec 2023.
+However, if you want to apply without a partner, that is okay as well.
+We will combine single students to pairs of two.

 Who is responsible for P+?